Top 10 malware cleaners for Mac in 2025: expert-tested & ranked

 Pros:

-Includes optimization features
+• Includes optimization features along with 10+ protection features

 Cons: